Updating a kitchen can get expensive! Here are five ways to update your kitchen for $100 or less!

 I love that one of the best ways to update the look in a kitchen does not involve adding things, but getting rid of things!

 Kitchens so often can become dump zones and the clutter can build and build without us really noticing.
 Taking the time to declutter can make a big impact in how our kitchens look.

 Begin by doing a major purge.
-Make a trash pile, a donate pile, a “doesn’t belong in the kitchen” pile, and a “needs to be organized” pile.
+Make a trash pile, donate pile, “doesn’t belong in the kitchen” pile, and a “needs to be organized” pile.
 After you have sorted through clutter from on top of your refrigerator, countertops, and junk drawers, come up with a plan to organize what needs to stay in the kitchen.
-Focus on making the organization functional (otherwise it won’t last), and making it aesthetically pleasing (so you are more motivated to keep it up).
+Focus on making the organization functional (otherwise it won’t last).
+Also, make it aesthetically pleasing (so you are more motivated to keep it up).